4.4 Transformative project highlights

 Skilled and knowledgeable workforces will be a prerequisite, building strength and underpinning investment attraction.

-Across Australia there is a rapid scale up of investment in manufacturing innovation to support new and emerging markets.
-The South West is poised to play a major role in a ‘Future Made in Australia’ building on the region’s existing strengths and comparative advantages.
+At both a State and Commonwealth level there is increased investment in manufacturing innovation to support new and emerging markets.
+The South West is poised to benefit and play a major role in a ‘Future Made in Australia’ building on the region’s existing strengths and comparative advantages.

 The South West has long been hailed as an industry hub and export gateway, boosted by Bunbury Port which features one of the largest landholdings of any port in Australia.